 Decide if you want to stop giving a bottle.

 If you are looking to stop giving your baby a bottle at bedtime, there are a few things you will want to consider.

 - The first is whether or not your baby is developmentally ready to give up the bottle.
-Many babies are not prepared to give up bottles until they are about 12 months old.
+Many babies are not prepared to give up bottles until 12 months old.

-- It is important to keep in mind that babies will take what they need from you, and if you are anxious about getting the baby to sleep without a bottle, you are transferring that anxiety to the baby.
+- It is important to remember that babies will take what they need from you, and if you are anxious about getting the baby to sleep without a bottle, you are transferring that anxiety to the baby.

 Therefore, you should try to relax and go with the flow, and the baby will do likewise.

 How can I train my baby to sleep without feeding?